-Automatic Headlights - If Equipped
+Automatic Headlights

-This system automatically turns the headlights on or off according to ambient light levels.
+This system automatically turns the headlights on or off 3according to ambient light levels.
 To turn the system on, rotate the headlight switch counterclockwise to the A (AUTO) position.
 When the system is on, the headlight time delay feature is also on.
-This means the headlights will stay on for up to 90 seconds after you place the ignition in the OFF position.
-To turn the automatic system off, move the headlight switch out of the AUTO position.
+This means the headlights will stay on for up to 90 seconds after placing the ignition in the OFF position.
+To turn the Automatic system off, move the headlight switch out of the AUTO position.